The Visitor Centre today is ... John Lewis Heritage Centre

 Today the company employs approximately 80, 800 partners.

-In terms of customer satisfaction, John Lewis & Partners has consistently ranked highly in various surveys and studies.
-For example, in a 2021 survey by Which, John Lewis & Partners was rated as the second-best department store in the UK, with customers praising its product quality, customer service, and in-store experience.
-The company has also received high ratings in other surveys, such as the UK Customer Satisfaction Index.
+In terms of customer satisfaction, John Lewis & Partners has consistently ranked highly in various surveys and studies, with customers praising its product quality, customer service, and in-store experience.

-2023 sees the third year of the brand's transformation strategy.
+2023 saw the third year of the brand's transformation strategy.
 The company has stated that it remains committed to its employee-owned business model and its focus on ethical and sustainable practices.

-I will visit the flagship Oxford Street John Lewis store next time I am in London as they have hired a Visitor Experience Director, employed a concierge, are sending their employees to theatre school to help them engage better with customers and have installed a pub, rooftop garden, personalisation and more.
+I will visit the flagship Oxford Street John Lewis store next time I am in London, as they have hired a Visitor Experience Director, employed a concierge, are sending their employees to theatre school to help them engage better with customers and have installed a pub, rooftop garden, personalisation and even a Jamie Oliver flagship Cookery School and Cafe, slated to open in 2025.

 Although no brand is perfect, I wish them well, as the high street would not be the same without them.